WCUC-FM

 WCUC-FM has nine functional departments: Programming, Sports, News, Events, Promotions, Staff Development, Music, Production and Underwriting, and a station and assistant station manager.

 History

-WCUC was founded in September 1977 as Clarion University’s FM radio station.
+WCUC was founded in September 1977 as Clarion University's FM radio station.
 The newly formed station guaranteed a variety of entertainment and something for everyone.
 WCUC received its FCC licensing earlier in the year on April 26, 1977.

-From 1977 through the decades until today, WCUC’s mission had been to serve the community and the college with an alternative sound in radio and bring them the best in news, sports and music.
+From 1977 through the decades until today, WCUC's mission had been to serve the community and the college with an alternative sound in radio and bring them the best in news, sports and music.

-WCUC’s first broadcast was on September 12, 1977 with a 1000-watt station giving it an audience radius of 40 miles.
+WCUC's first broadcast was on September 12, 1977, with a 1000-watt station giving it an audience radius of 40 miles.
 WCUC, at that time broadcast from 3 pm to 12 midnight, giving the Clarion area its very first late-night FM station.

-WCUC celebrated its 30th Aaniversary in April 2007 during Clarion University’s media day down across from the Court House at Spring Fling.
+WCUC celebrated its 30th anniversary in April 2007 during Clarion University's media day down across from the Court House at Spring Fling.

-Board of directors

-WCUC’s board of directors consists of directors of each department and their assistants.
-It also includes the station manager, assistant station manager, and the advisors of the organization.
-Departments of WCUC are Program, Music, Production, Underwriting, Promotions, Events, Sports, News and Staff Development.

-Departments

-Station manager

-The station manager of WCUC-FM is responsible for overseeing day-to-day operations of the radio station.
-The duties and powers of the station manager are to preside over and conduct all station and executive board meetings, enforce the bylaws and maintain general order of the station, to maintain a relationship and meet individually with faculty and WCUC staff to discuss any issues or problems.

-The station manager is also granted a limited power to make command decisions, when a situations arise.
-Command decisions must be made with the utmost respect and responsibility for the station.
-S/he is responsible for being the liaison between Clarion University faculty and staff, including, but not limited to the Chief Operating Engineer, faculty advisor, and department chair.

-Assistant Station Manager

-Is responsible for the up keeping of the stations website and to assume the responsibilities of the stations manager in the station managers’ absence.

-Program Department

-Programming is responsible for the overseeing the rules and regulations of on-air content.
-The program department creates and oversees the schedules for production, events, and programming, as well as the planning and upkeep of the program log.
-For live remotes, the program director will create a schedule for DJs in reference to call-ins.
-The Director also works with the DJ trainer and music director to ensure the compliance of all on-air DJs with the rules and regulations of the station.